 An appetizer the whole family will love.
 Fried ravioli in the air fryer – seasoned with basil, oregano, nutritional yeast, and garlic.
 On the side, marinara sauce for dipping.
+Vegan.

 Finger foods bring people together.
 Whether everyone is snacking on a nacho plate with cashew queso or scooping into vegan spinach artichoke dip, there’s something about the experience that is communal.
 Today I’m bringing another appetizer classic to the game – fried ravioli.